UETAILab/uetai/docs/guides/index.rst

 .. _guide:

 ======
 Guides
 ======

 Getting started with debugging and tracking experiment?
-Try the :ref:`getting-started`!
+Try the :ref:`quickstart`!

 .. toctree::
    :maxdepth: 2